lilab-bcb/pegasus/docs/usage.rst

 	-\-pca-n <number>
 		Number of principal components. [default: 50]

+	-\-nmf
+		Compute nonnegative matrix factorization (NMF) on highly variable features.

+	-\-nmf-n <number>
+		Number of NMF components.
+IF iNMF is used for batch correction, this parameter also sets iNMF number of components. [default: 20]

 	-\-knn-K <number>
 		Number of nearest neighbors for building kNN graph. [default: 100]